IdePHICS/benefit-reusing-batch/README.md

  - `dmft.py`: our implementation of DMFT for committee machines;
  - `simulations.py`: simulate the processes to be compared with DMFT;
  - `result.ipynb`: show the results of the simulations and DMFT;

- #### Reference
- Yatin Dandi, Emanuele Troiani, Luca Arnaboldi, Luca Pesce, Lenka Zdeborova, and Florent Krzakala
-*The Benefits of Reusing Batch for Gradient Descent in Two-Layer Networks: Breaking the Curse of Information and Leap Exponents*, 2024, <https://soon.on.arXiv/>